rhine59/ebike/README.md

 [EBAY Search](https://www.ebay.co.uk/sch/i.html?_from=R40&_trksid=m570.l1313&_nkw=CH340+Gold+USB+TTL&_sacat=0)

-2. `A 5 pin Higo Mini A extension cable - male to male`.
+2. `A 5 pin Higo Mini B extension cable - male to male`.
 You will cut this in half, use 1 half to create the bootloader, and the other will attach to the end of the 860c LCD connection to the motor controller.

 ![Higo Mini A](images/2020/06/higo-mini-a.png)